-- The Hunter: A ghost hunter is called in to capture Locke.
+- Hunter of Monsters: A ghost hunter is called in to capture Locke.

 - Identity Amnesia: Both Subverted and Lampshaded.
 When Locke is sent to the nurse’s office, Rosa "saves him the trouble" of asking "who am I" and similar questions...
 Except he didn't actually have amnesia.

 - Impact Silhouette: Played for Laughs when Rosa uses someone else’s hole to leave a shop.
 Even though There Was a Door.

 - Intangible Man: Locke, as a ghost, can phase through objects, though his daily use of it is limited.

 - Jacob Marley Apparel: Locke.
 This is, of course, lampshaded.